 For those seeking disability benefits from the VA, an independent medical exam can help clarify a person’s mental health history.
 The doctors employed by the VA ultimately work for the VA, not for the disabled veteran they treat.
 Independent medical exams can be an invaluable tool to prove to the VA that a veteran’s personality disorder is not merely a personality disorder but another mental health diagnosis incurred or aggravated by their service in the military, such as bipolar, depression, anxiety, PTSD, or schizophrenia.

 These independent exams can be expensive but are well worth the cost for veterans.
 The information learned in an exam is often enough to convince the VA to approve benefits for a disabled veteran.

-Mental health disorders can be hard to diagnose, and even the most experienced doctors can mistake some symptoms for signs of other ailments.
+Mental health disorders can be hard to diagnose; even the most experienced doctors can mistake some symptoms for signs of other ailments.
 If you received a personality disorder diagnosis from your doctor or while in the military, you do not simply have to take their word for it.
-Seeking out a second opinion is always a good idea, especially when your disability benefits are on the line.
-Doctors owe it to their patients to take the time and effort to correctly diagnose their mental illness.
+Seeking a second opinion is always a good idea, especially when your disability benefits are on the line.
+Doctors owe it to their patients to take the time and effort to diagnose their mental illnesses correctly.

 Allies for Veterans with Personality Disorders

-Whether you’re struggling with borderline personality disorder disability, need help understanding the VA rating for any mental health condition, Veterans Law Group is here to help.
+Whether you’re struggling with borderline personality disorder disability or need help understanding the VA rating for any mental health condition, Veterans Law Group is here to help.
 The process for getting a personality disorder benefits claimed approved by the disability can be an arduous one, which is why it is so important that veterans seek the guidance of skilled, experienced attorneys.
-If you have been denied VA disability benefits due to a personality disorder diagnosis, reach out to the Veterans Law Group for a consultation with a knowledgeable lawyer ready to help you.
+If you have been denied VA disability benefits due to a personality disorder diagnosis, contact the Veterans Law Group for a consultation with a knowledgeable lawyer ready to help you.